Radon Mitigation FAQs | Radon Testing Colorado | American Radon Mitigation Inc.

 Do you clean up after you've finished the job?

-Yes, American Radon Mitigation will leave your home as clean, if not cleaner, than the way we found it.
+Yes, American Radon Mitigation Inc. will leave your home as clean, if not cleaner, than the way we found it.

 Yes.
-American Radon Mitigation takes the time to educate all homeowners on system operations and what to do if they encounter a problem.
+American Radon Mitigation Inc. takes the time to educate all homeowners on system operations and what to do if they encounter a problem.

 How will my radon system be evaluated?

-American Radon Mitigation records the negative pressures from the test holes once the system is installed and leaves a copy with you.
+American Radon Mitigation Inc. records the negative pressures from the test holes once the system is installed and leaves a copy with you.
 We provide you with a free post-mitigation test kit to verify radon levels have been reduced.

 25166 Genesee Spring Rd.